 Automatically setting camera information from ANC data

 A lot of cameras for digital cinematography communicate their current state (with the mentioned parameters) over the HD-SDI signal in so-called ancillary or ANC packages.
-With a capture device added to a slot, LiveGrade Pro can pick this information from the signal and automatically set the corresponding camera fields in the slot bar automatically (please note that some wireless HD-SDI transmitters strip camera metadata which makes the metadata unaccessible in LiveGrade Pro).
+With a capture device, a LUT box with metadata capabilities, or a direct network/Wifi connection to capable camera added to a slot, LiveGrade Pro can receive this information and automatically set the corresponding camera fields in the slot bar automatically (please note that some wireless HD-SDI transmitters strip camera metadata which makes the metadata unaccessible in LiveGrade Pro).

 This means that the slot bar acts as a kind of dashboard for camera metadata – showing the current state of each attached camera system in real-time together with the preview image.